claire713/AIradio-extension/AI-Radio/README.md

 ## Audio and other assets (not included)

-Some of the assets used by the channels — including audio files (music and prerecorded messages) — are not included in this repository due to their size.
+Some of the assets used by the channels, including audio files are not included in this repository due to their size.
 The channels expect these files in the `channels/audio/` folder.

 ## Existing code